 In 2013, when Rupee had depreciated sharply from 55 to 68, RBI had come up with an option of a dollar swap window for oil companies and a 3-year FCNR deposit at a special concessional rate.
 To control the current situation, RBI could do the same and guide gold imports, limit proprietary trading, minimum daily CRR, or adjust LAF/MSF rates.

 When worlds collide and days are darker, the only option left is to have USD in hand and that too in cash.
 After COVID, inflation is at a decade high, growth is under big question as uncertainty over business models persists, supply chain mess, lower demand, chopped margin and rate hikes by the central banks, and not to forget elevated energy prices pouring over other sectors have made the standard of living costly- making the currency weaker against USD.

 The situation is likely to worsen further amid given challenges.
 Overall, we are expecting US DXY to head higher towards 117 in the near term and 121 over the medium term.
 This means EURUSD is likely to fall towards 0.93 and 0.90 levels and GBPUSD to fall towards 1.05-1.03 levels.

 Finally, on the question- ‘Is the Rupee unfolding unchartered territory?’
 The answer is YES, it is expected to steadily depreciate towards 83.50 to 84 over the short term and 85 over the medium term.

-–Amit Pabari is Managing Director at CR Forex Advisors.
-The views expressed in this article are his own.
+–-Amit Pabari is Managing Director at CR Forex Advisors.
+The views expressed in this article is his personal views.